 Fatal Racing required you to win a championship to unlock the next set of tracks.
 It would accept any championship, regardless of your game settings.
 Including 2 player mode with no AI cars.
 Quit out of every race on the starting line and about 30 seconds later you get your tracks.

-Its spiritual successor Trackmania has fewer bugs and they are usually bad bugs (landing from a dirt jump or on all four wheels at the same time, and randomly smashing into an invisible wall) but the track editor has a number of very, very good bugs.
+In the same genre as Stunts, Trackmania has fewer bugs and they are usually bad bugs (landing from a dirt jump or on all four wheels at the same time, and randomly smashing into an invisible wall) but the track editor has a number of very, very good bugs.
 Track pieces in Trackmania have connectors, preventing you from combining arbitrary track pieces that wouldn't fit together.
 However, if you think you know better, you can use a few simple motions to bug the editor and remove the connectors.

 For those who are curious: find any other track piece that can be dragged with the mouse to lay down a line of them, like a regular road.
 First place an instance of this piece somewhere safe.
 Then use this piece to drag a line of 2 squares in length starting at a point diagonally to the side of the piece you want to bug and stretching away from it (for instance, if your piece is facing north, you'd make a line starting in the square northeast or northwest of it and going north).
 But do not release the mouse button to lay down the road - instead, press and hold Ctrl and then press a number key corresponding to any track piece in the menu that cannot be dragged in this fashion (eg. a corner).
 Now you can release Ctrl and the mouse button.
 You'll see that the blue selection path remains and no actual track has appeared.
 Great!
 Now find a curve or any other piece that occupies multiple squares and attach it to the piece you want to bug so that it completely overlaps the blue selection path.
 Then press Ctrl and click on the single piece you placed somewhere safe.
 It will update the blue selection path, filling it in with pieces and destroying the large piece you just placed due to overlap.
 The connector to which said piece was attached is now gone and you can build anything there.
 Destroy the now-redundant road and have fun.